 Annual 4th of July Parade:

-Right after brunch, head back down Main Avenue to secure a prime spot on the sidewalk for the annual 4th of July Parade, which gets moving downtown at 11:00 AM.
+Around 10:30am, head down Main Avenue to secure a prime spot on the sidewalk for the annual 4th of July Parade, which gets moving downtown at 11:00 AM.
 Main Avenue comes alive with local floats, music, and plenty of community spirit, so finding a spot close to the downtown center will give you the best views.

 Stroll through McCrory Gardens: